seomoz/plines/README.md

 ## Performing Work

 When a job gets run, the `#perform` instance method of your step class will be called.
-The perform method will have access to a few helper
+The return value of your perform method is ignored.
-methods:
+The perform method will have access to a few helper methods:

 ``` ruby
 module MakeThanksgivingDinner